Ji-Rath/MassAIExample/README.md

 - Showcases the Vertex Animation Plugin converting skeletal mesh animations to vertex animation.
 - Barebones and mainly used in the Open Simulation example

+# Bullet Hell Example
+- Experiment with efficient entities and bullet spawning
+- Simple manager which respawns entities
+- Basic top down movement and click to shoot

 # Research
 These are my rough notes outlining discoveries made within mass and the city sample.
 Please don't expect anything well formatted, some things may even be outdated.
 ### Mass Visualization